 You’ve made it through airport security.
 You’ve unfurled your Nomader, collapsible, reusable, bad-ass water bottle, and you’ve filled it at the refilling station before settling into your airplane seat for takeoff.

 Then the flight attendant offers you a nice (glass) bottle of cool, red wine…and a plastic cup.
-NOW what do you do?
-If you travel like me, turning down the wine is not an option!
+NOW, what do you do?
+If you feel the same way as I do about airplanes, turning down the wine is not an option!

 When I know I’m going to be on a plane, I use a fun little cup that I found in a local store near my hometown.
 It sparks so many conversations with passengers and flight crew alike!

-I also have my collapsible cup that folds flat and is always tucked into my backpack.
+I also have a collapsible cup (and bowl) that fold completely flat and are always tucked into my backpack.